Frequently Asked Questions (FAQ)

 ATUS-X produces fixed-column ASCII data.
 The data are entirely numeric.
 The extraction system rectangularizes the data by default, i.e. it puts household information on the person records and aggregates time spent in user-defined activities and puts time use variables on the person records.

 In addition to the ASCII data file, the system creates a statistical package syntax file to accompany each extract.
 The syntax file is designed to read in the ASCII data while applying appropriate variable and value labels.
 SPSS, SAS, and Stata are supported.
 You must download the syntax file with the extract or you will be unable to read the data.
 The syntax file requires minor editing to identify the location of the data file on your local computer.
+We also provide a package (ipumsr) for reading the data into R.

 A codebook file is also created with each extract.
 It records the characteristics of your extract and should be downloaded for your records.